Apostles and Prophets Loyal to God

 Prince of Peace

-Shortly before His crucifixion, Christ had bequeathed to His disciples a legacy of peace.
-“Peace I leave with you,” He said, “My peace I give unto you: not as the world giveth, give I unto you.
+“My peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid.”
+John 14:27.

 The same spirit which in the Dark Ages consigned men and women to prison, to exile, and to death, which conceived the exquisite torture of the Inquisition, which planned and executed the Massacre of St. Bartholomew, and which kindled the fires of Smithfield, is still at work with malignant energy in unregenerate hearts.
 The history of truth has ever been the record of a struggle between right and wrong.
 The proclamation of the gospel has ever been carried forward in this world in the face of opposition, peril, loss, and suffering.